forReason/Statistics-Helper-Library/README.md

 // Clear all values in the moving average ma.Clear();
 ```
+### Averaging
+- progressing_Average:
+a straight forward, very fast, precise implementation for calculating the average value.
+Limit is int.max (count of values) so it is not suited for an infinite stream of data such as for sensors
+- Simple_Exponential_Average:
-- Exponential Smoothing (Moving average approximation, very fast and lightweight)
+Moving average approximation, very fast and lightweight
+- Simple_Moving_Average:
-- Quick average on the fly (omitting memory restraints and overflow)
+Average on the fly (omitting memory restraints and overflow)
 - Volumetric average for 2 values (averaging two values by their weight)
+- Moving_Average:
-- Time based moving average (good for historic data and data with gaps, also good for targeting a certain time duration)
+Time based moving average (good for historic data and data with gaps, also good for targeting a certain time duration or when the input data stream is not consistent in speed)
+Maps the incoming data to a consistient timeline with variable resolution

 ### Minimum / Maximum
 - Calculate Maximum or Minimum for a given amount of Datapoints (useful for sensor Data)